Indirect Inference With(Out) Constraints: Illustrative Examples

-Summary statistics for the resulting score-based I-I parameter estimates of $\theta^0$ are collected in Table \ref{Table2}.
+Summary statistics for the resulting score-based I-I parameter estimates are collected in Table \ref{Table2}.
 The results show that this I-I approach behaves well in finite samples, regardless of the constraints for the auxiliary model.
-To further understand the finite-sample properties of these estimators, we plot, using a Gaussian kernel, the sampling distributions of the $\delta$ and $\sigma_{v}$ estimators across the three sample sizes $T=500,1000,2000$. \footnote{To ensure that all plots adequately represent the various sampling distributions and neatly fit in the same figure, we have thrown out 1.5\% of the lower tail observations for each series in Figures \ref{Deltafig1}-\ref{Sigmafig2}.} The results of Figures \ref{Deltafig1} and \ref{Sigmafig1} are similar to those reported on page 963 in CFS, with our approach seemingly yielding a slightly tighter sampling distribution for $\sigma_{v}$.
+To further understand the finite-sample properties of these estimators, in panels A and B of Figure \ref{Deltafig1} we plot the sampling distributions of the $\delta$ and $\sigma_{v}$ estimators across the three different sample sizes.\footnote{To ensure that all plots adequately represent the various sampling distributions and neatly fit in the same figure, we have thrown out 1.5\% of the lower tail observations for each series.} The results in Figure \ref{Deltafig1} are similar to those reported on page 963 in CFS.

-\subsubsection{Simulation Design Two: $\theta^0_2 = (-.141,.98,.0614)^{\prime}$}
+\subsubsection{Simulation Design Two: $\theta^{0,2} = (-.141,.98,.0614)^{\prime}$}

-Analyzing the frequency of binding constraints for the second Monte Carlo design, we find a very similar story to the first Monte Carlo design.
-Namely, we find a relatively large number of replications where the constraint $\varphi \geq .1*{T}^{-.49}$ binds, and a relatively large number of replications where the FUNC estimator does not satisfy the constraint $\varphi+\pi\leq1$.
-Again, the FUNC estimator satisfies the constraint $\varphi \geq \bar{\varphi}_{T}$ more often than the naive estimator.
-Note, however, for this parameter configuration the constraint is violated by the FUNC estimator, and binds in the case of the constrained estimator, much more often (between 50\% and 100\% more often) than in the first parameter configuration.
-As already discussed by CFS, a small unconditional coefficient of variation for volatility creates a more challenging estimation problem and this has a perverse impact on the frequency of binding constraints for this Gaussian auxiliary model.